-Others who have been involved for many years are Phil Hall, as our field rep at Wessex Avenue, where he can now virtually run the site like clockwork in his sleep, and Roger Chainey in Longs field, whose contacts in the Council often prove invaluable to us.
+Others who were involved for many years are Phil Hall, as our field rep at Wessex Avenue, where he can ran the site like clockwork in his sleep, and Roger Chainey in Longs field, whose contacts in the Council often proved invaluable to us.

-Brian and Christine Styles , our husband and wife team, have also been involved for many years, as Treasurer and Plot Manager(ess) respectively.
-Brian is also Company secretary and general sage, whilst Christine has all the information about the plots at her finger tips, and puts our newsletters together.
+Brian and Christine Styles , our husband and wife team, were involved for many years, as Treasurer and Plot Manager(ess) respectively from the year 2000 onwards.
+Brian was also Company secretary and general sage, whilst Christine kept all the information about the plots at her finger tips, and put our newsletters together.

 Neil Pirie has been our long suffering chair for 20 years or so, and has overseen the dramatic and significant changes which have revolutionised the sites in that period.
 He brings a certain gravitas to proceedings, something which is more than necessary with the likes of Pete Clee , vice chair and site rep over the same period.